 Almond Cocoa Crust

-• In a separate microwave safe bowl, heat the coconut oil and water at 15 second intervals, just until the coconut oil is barely melted.
-Add the beaten egg (or the vegan egg).
+- In a separate microwave safe bowl, heat the coconut oil and water at 15 second intervals, just until the coconut oil is barely melted.
+Add the vegan egg.

 Coconut Ganache Filling

-• In a sauce pan over medium heat add the coconut milk fat and the broken Beauty Bar Chocolate pieces.
+- In a sauce pan over medium heat add the coconut milk fat and the broken up chocolate pieces.
 Heat and stir just until the chocolate is melted and incorporated into the coconut milk, making a chocolate coconut ganache, this will take about 4 to 5 minutes.
-Beauty Bar Chocolate and coconut melt will melt fairly fast over medium heat.
+The coconut and chocolate will melt fairly fast over medium heat.

-• Place the fig jam into a decorator piping bag or plastic storage bag, cut off corner or end of piping bag and pipe the fig jam into a spiral on top of chocolate coconut ganache filling while still warm.
+- Place the fig jam into a decorator piping bag or plastic storage bag, cut off corner and pipe the fig jam into a spiral, or circles, on top of chocolate coconut ganache filling while still warm.
 Or you can plop spoonfuls onto the filling.

-• Use a knife and pull through the spirals of fig jam in alternate directions to create a simple pattern.
+- Use a butter knife and pull through the spirals of fig jam in alternate directions to create a simple pattern.